Deep Vein Thrombosis (DVT)

 • Anticoagulation (blood thinner): there are many forms of anticoagulation that can be taken (pill, injection, IV).

-• Catheter directed thrombolysis: This procedure applies thrombolytic medication directly to the site of the blood clot.
+• Catheter-directed thrombolysis: This procedure applies thrombolytic medication directly to the site of the blood clot.
 The purpose of this procedure is to rapidly break up the clot.